 - Very poor battery life when disconnected

-The 42LM comes with a 4.3 inch screen.
-If you have previously used other Garmin devices then it it is noticeably smaller in size.
+The 42LM comes with a 4.3-inch screen.
+If you have previously used other Garmin devices then it is noticeably smaller in size.
 This isn’t necessarily a bad thing particularly if you drive a small car.
 It also makes sense if you tend to carry the sat nav in your bag when you leave the vehicle.

 Despite being part of the budget rage the Nuvi 42LM does come with a couple of nifty navigational features that help when driving.

 Split Screen – when you are getting ready to exit the freeway the device will simultaneously split the screen into two.
-On the left hand side will be the navigational map and on the right there will be a ‘lane view’ of what’s coming up ahead.
-The lane view are generic illustrations of the junctions and therefore not exact but, they are easy to understand.
+On the left-hand side will be the navigational map and on the right, there will be a ‘lane view’ of what’s coming up ahead.
+The lane view is generic illustrations of the junctions and therefore not exact but, they are easy to understand.

 Lane Assist Function – for me this is probably the most useful feature.
-In the top left hand side of the screen you will see a diagram depiction of the upcoming lanes; This will enable you to be in the correct lane for an upcoming juntion or turn.
+In the top left-hand side of the screen you will see a diagram depiction of the upcoming lanes; This will enable you to be in the correct lane for an upcoming junction or turn.